 - Penetrating trauma: gram negative rods OR S. aureus.

 - HIV: toxoplasmosis; in HIV the differential diagnosis is between toxoplasmosis and CNS lymphoma.
 If toxoplasma seronegative and a single lesion, its lymphoma.
 If toxoplasma seropositive and multiple lesions, treat for toxoplasma.
-If seropositive and single lesion, treat for toxo and see if they are clinically/radiographically better in 10 days.
+If seropositive and single lesion, treat for toxoplasma and see if they are clinically/radiographically better in 10 days.
 If not, biopsy.
 If seronegative and multiple lesions, biopsy.
-Also Nocardia and Mycobacterium, Listeria monocytogenes and Cryptococcus neoformans
+Also Nocardia and Mycobacterium, Listeria monocytogenes and Cryptococcus neoformans.

 - Steroid patients: Nocardia, especially if a concomitant lung infection/abscess.